When your car or pickup doesn’t have the space to carry everything you need it to, the only option is to buy a trailer.

 Exceeding either of these could be dangerous, and would be illegal should you drive past the maximum capacity.
 Make sure you factor in the weight of your carried load, too.

 You also need to be sure you’re following your state’s regulations for maximum trailer size.
-You can find the maximum trailer dimensions for your state here.

 Making sure you’re legally able to tow with your vehicle is only one of the considerations you should make before you purchase a trailer.
 Learn more about the other trailer considerations you need to make before you buy.